Jiab77/IPPEs/README.md

 lpadmin: Printer drivers are deprecated and will stop working in a future version of CUPS.
 ```

-For the moment, the printer can be installed that way:
+For the moment, the printer can be installed with `lpadmin` as shown above and the result can be seen with `lpstat`:

 ```console
 $ lpstat -t | grep -i test